phf/intro-latex-talk/README.md

-  shows off a more complex document (lecture notes for a fictitious course) and messes with lots of things including chapter headings; shows how an index and an external bibliography can be used; TODO add examples of cross-referencing
+  shows off a more complex document (lecture notes for a fictitious course) and messes with lots of things including chapter headings; shows how an index and an external bibliography can be used; also shows off cross-references in the document

 - **05-color-test.tex** and **jhcolors.sty**
   demonstrates how to hack a custom style file